mendix/widgets-resources/packages-web/boolean-slider/README.md

 ## Features
 * Deactivate when attribute or context is read-only
 * Execute a microflow when toggled
+* Add a label to the switch
+* Display in either iOS style or android(material design)
+* Display in various bootstrap styles

 ## Dependencies
 Mendix 7.1